Acculturation is derived from the verb root ‘culture’. Culture is learned. No person can live above their culture, or else he becomes a social misfit.

 According to NCCE (1995), the acculturation exercise should be done during the long vacation, and yet the students are expected to teach their second majors to students in their cooperating schools, usually secondary schools.
 How are they expected to teach students who are on holiday?
 This is a big flaw.

-The programme suggested that the students should be attached to families in their acculturation states.
+The program suggested that the students should be attached to families in their acculturation states.
 The question that reoccurs regularly is, is it possible for predominantly Hausa Moslem families to accommodate a born-again Christian and vice versa?

 Most of the cooperating schools are located in big cities and towns.
 The acculturating students are expected to live in traditional villages devoid of Western influence and adulteration.